lsjbh45/problem-solving/snippet.md

   - size: the number of all child nodes, including itself

+- trie (prefix tree): a type of k-ary search tree; a tree used for locating specific keys from within a set

+  - the keys are most often strings, with links between nodes defined by individual characters

 ## binary tree

 - binary tree: m-ary tree when m = 2. each node has less than 2 children (degree <= 2).